 This class offers a variety of tasks focusing on French language development.
-There are 8 units, covering many aspects of the French language and culture.
-The work includes watching clips, listening to audio files, producing audio files, and reading and writing.
+This course covers many aspects of the French language and culture.
+The work includes watching clips, listening to audio files, producing audio files, and reading and writing,

-Recommended Prerequisite: French 9 BC Graduation Program 4 Credits Elective Courses Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: French 9 4 Credits Elective Courses